How to use the Moscow Metro step by step

 September.

-Volokolamskaya and Mitino are most recent stations to be opened.
+Myakinino, Volokolamskaya and Mitino are most recent stations to be opened.
+They were opened on 26 December 2009.

-Current
+Current status

 The system operates according to an enhanced spoke-hub distribution paradigm, with most rail lines running between central Moscow and its suburbs.
 The Koltsevaya